-Sesamoiditis is a health condition that involves inflammation in the sesamoid bones of the feet, which is most common in young people that take part in physical activities such as dancing or football.
+Sesamoiditis is a health condition that involves inflammation in the feet' sesamoid bones, which is most common in young people who take part in physical activities such as dancing or football.

 Sesamoid Structure and Function

-Most people have two sesamoid bones on each foot, which are located behind the big toe at the bottom of the feet.
-However, some people and have bipartite sesamoids, resulting in four pieces of the bones in each foot.
+Most people have two sesamoid bones on each foot, located behind the big toe at the bottom of the feet.
+However, some people have bipartite sesamoids, resulting in four pieces of bone in each foot.

-The primary role of the sesamoid bones is to support the flexor tendons in the feet, which are responsible for the downward movement of the big toe.
+The sesamoid bones' primary role is to support the flexor tendons in the feet, which are responsible for the downward movement of the big toe.

-Sesamoiditis is a condition that involves inflammation and pain of the sesamoids, usually resulting from a particular event that caused the big toe to suddenly bend upwards and injuring the bone.
+Sesamoiditis is a condition that involves inflammation and pain of the sesamoids, usually resulting from a particular event that caused the big toe to bend upwards and injuring the bone suddenly.

-There are a number of factors that can cause damage to the sesamoids and lead to inflammation in the area.
+Many factors can cause damage to the sesamoids and lead to inflammation in the area.

 Inappropriate footwear can also contribute to the cause, such as high heels that redistribute significant weight to the big toe area.
 In some cases, simply falling over can cause damage and the presentation of symptoms.

-In the majority of cases of sesamoiditis, the patient has recently increased the duration or intensity of the physical activity that is likely to have caused the injury.
+In most cases of sesamoiditis, the patient has recently increased the duration or intensity of the physical activity that is likely to have caused the injury.

 Symptoms and Diagnosis

 Pain and inflammation are the primary symptoms of sesamoiditis.
-Individuals with the condition often report that the pain worsens during activities that put pressure on the foot, such as walking.
+Individuals with the condition often report that the pain worsens during activities that pressure the foot, such as walking.

 Distinct from other conditions of the forefoot, sesamoiditis usually has a gradual onset as it results from a series of small injuries to the sesamoids.
 Over time, this can develop into an intense throbbing in the foot.

-Physical therapy is the first line approach in the treatment of sesamoiditis.
-It is important for patients to allow the area to rest and avoid putting their feet under significant stress.
+Physical therapy is the first-line approach in the treatment of sesamoiditis.
+Patients need to allow the area to rest and avoid putting their feet under significant stress.

 Strapping the big toe to prevent it from moving can help to accelerate the healing process.
 Additionally, specialized orthotics can be built to redistribute the pressure away from the sesamoid bone during the healing period.

-Non-steroidal anti-inflammatory drugs can be beneficial to relieve the pain and reduce the inflammation related to the sesamoid injury.
+Non-steroidal anti-inflammatory drugs can help relieve the pain and reduce the inflammation related to the sesamoid injury.
 A corticosteroid injection administered directly to the affected area can also help for more severe pain.

 Depending on the severity of the condition, it can take several weeks or months for the sesamoids to heal.
 During this period, high-impact physical activity should initially be avoided (alternative low-impact sports such as swimming can be practiced) and gradually reintroduced as the area heals and gains strength.
 Applying ice to the area after exercise or another aggravating activity can help to reduce the inflammation.